LBNL-ETA/AFC/docs/parameter.md

   - `‘Center’` Uses a virtual sensor located at the center of the room.
 - `wwr`: [float] Window to wall ratio of the building zone.
 Default value is 0.4.

+## 5. Defining `parameter['wrapper']`
+This dict contains optimization settings specific to the execution of AFC:
+- `cols_fill`: [list] Columns to apply stepped fill method for rapidly changing quantities when variable timestep resampling is used, such as setpoints.
+Default is `['temp_room_max', 'temp_room_min']`.
+- `inputs_cutoff`: [int] Cutoff at X digits to prevent numeric noise.
+Default value is 6.
+- `instance_id`: [float] Unique instance identifier.
+Default value is 0.
+- limit_slope`: [float] limit the temperature variation, in degree Celsius per 5 minute timestep.
+Default value is 1.
+- `log_dir`: [str] Directory to store logs.
+- `log_overtime`: [float] Force log dump when solving time is greater than this, in sec.
+Default value is 55.
+- `output_list`: [list] List of the various metrics contained in the output data frame.
+The output metrics are [those of DOPER](https://github.com/LBNL-ETA/DOPER/blob/master/README.md), to which some AFC-specific metrics have been added.
+- `precompute_radiance`: [bool]  Flag to pre-compute radiance for all weather forecast data.
+This is typically only used in simulation and should be set to False.
+- `printing`: [bool] Flag to enable console printing of the solver.
+Default value is ‘False’.
+- `reduced_start`: [int] Time offset when variable timestep starts, in min.
+Default value is 60.
+- `reduced_ts`: [int] Resampled timestep for variable timestep, in min.
+Default value is 60.
+- `resample_variable_ts`: [bool] Flag to enable use of variable timestep in model.
+Default value is ‘True’.
+- `solver_dir`: [str]  Path of the solver.
+- `solver_name`: [str]  Name of the solver that is used.
+Example : `'cbc'`.
+- `tariff_name`: [str]  Name of the used tariff rate.